tower120/hi_sparse_bitset/README.md

 ## Multi-session iteration

-This way you can suspend and later resume your iteration session.
+With cursor you can suspend and later resume your iteration session.
 For example, you can create an intersection between several bitsets, iterate it to a certain point, and obtain an iterator cursor.
 Then, later, you can make an intersection between the same bitsets (but possibly in different state), and resume iteration from the last point you stopped, using cursor.

-## Multi-threaded env use-case

-In multithreaded env, you can lock your bitsets, read part of intersection into buffer, unlock, process buffer, repeat until the end.
+## Thread safe multi-session iteration

+You can use "multi-session iteration" in multithreaded env too.
+_(By wrapping bitsets in Mutex(es))_

+### Invariant intersection

+If intersection of bitsets _(or any other operation)_ does not change with possible bitset mutations - you're guaranteed to correctly traverse all of its elements.

+### Bitsets mutations narrows intersection/union

+If in intersection, only `remove` operation mutates bitsets - this guarantees that you will traverse all elements that still exists. (thou this elements can be different at different point in time)

+### Speculative iteration

+For other cases - you're guaranteed to proceed forward, without repeated elements.
+_(On each iteration session you'll see initial valid elements + some valid new ones)_ You can use this if you don't need to traverse EXACT intersection.
+For example, if you process intersection of the same bitsets over and over in a loop.

 # Known alternatives